 Optimize images as much as you can, since many ebook publishing platforms have limitations with media.
 Apple iBooks Store, for instance, does not accept images greater than 5MB in size, or 4 megapixels in area.
 If your ebook is an online app (relying on internet bandwidth), large-sized images taken straight from a digital camera without optimizing, can really lag down performance and cost you, visitors.

 Here are our recommendations:

-- Compressor.io It’s good because it shows you the image before and after optimizing.
+- Compressor.io: Shows you the image before and after optimizing.

-- IrfanView A free offline tool that can batch optimize hundreds of images in seconds.
+- IrfanView: Can batch optimize hundreds of images in seconds.

 Are you writing an ebook filled with how-to videos?
 Or a more academic ebook about the socio-economic implications of the rising YouTubing industry?
 Or how video killed the radio star?
-Either way you’ll need plenty of videos.
-If you need a custom made video, you can hire a freelancer from a site like freelance or fiverr.
+Either way, you’ll need plenty of videos.
+If you need a custom-made video, you can hire a freelancer from a site like Freelancer or Fiverr.
 Once you have the videos selected and ready, comes the exciting part: adding videos to your ebook.

 The best option is to first optimize your videos then add them to your ebook.
 If you optimize the videos well, the MP4 files should be well under 50mb.
 If you don’t know how to optimize videos read our blog post: How to Optimize Videos and Add Them to Your Book.

-The second best option is to embed the videos from other sites like YouTube or Vimeo, or your own website.
-If the copyright limitations do not allow embedding, then you can simply add a link to the video in your ebook, for your readers to watch the video directly from the hosting websites.
+The second best option is to embed the videos from other sites like YouTube or Vimeo or your own website.
+If the copyright limitations do not allow embedding, then you can simply add a link to the video in your ebook.
+That way, your readers can watch the video directly from the hosting websites.
 Unfortunately embedding and linking to the video, means that your readers will need to have internet access to view the videos.

 Similar to video, you can upload small MP3 files, but it would be better to upload the sound files to an mp3 hosting site like Soundcloud then embed them in your ebook.